-· Air Cond.
+• Air Cond.

 This load group 2 switch provides power to the cabin air conditioner control panel.
 Operation of the unit is affected only by adjustments made on the unit's control panel.
+See "Air Conditioner" on page 8-9 for more details.

-Air/Cooler Pump
+• Air/Cooler Pump

-This load group 2 switch provides power to the water pump relay which in turn powers the water pump for the air conditioners and cockpit coolers.
-This switch must be turned on to operate the air conditioners, but is not required for the cockpit cooler - the cockpit cooler will cool more efficiently with the water pump working.
+This load group 2 switch provides power to the water pump relay which in turn powers the water pump for the air conditioner and cockpit coolers.
+This switch must be turned on to operate the air conditioner, but is not required for the cockpit coolers - the cockpit coolers will cool more efficiently with the water pump working.
+The air conditioner seacock located in the aft rigging compartment (seacock arm is accessed through the fold down door behind the folding aft seat) must be open.
+See "Air/Cooler Pump" on page 8-10 for more details.